RichyRich515/OpenGL/README.txt

 Richard Woods
 OpenGL 3D
+Gamejam final for GDP
+Graphics, Animation and Gems

 Compile and run in VS2019 with Release x64 (or Debug x64 but performance will be poor)

-Things completed in no particular order
+Things completed in no particular order:

-Texture macrovariantions
+Texture "macrovariantions"
-	modulate a texture based on another texture in order to make it harder to see repeating patterns in the texture see the ground texture for this in action
+	modulate a texture based on another texture in order to make it harder to see repeating patterns in the texture see the ground texture for this in action, or the container

-Edge detection
+Edge Detection
-	A combination of color change detection and world normal vs eye vector to that pixel
+	A combination of color change detection and frag's world normal to eye vector

+Deferred Rendering
+	using a 2.5 pass system
+		1st pass: render all opaque objects to the color, normal, world position and depth buffers 2nd pass: take the buffers and apply lighting
+		2.5th pass: swap the depth buffers and render transparent objects

+Particles
+	transparent smoke (!see deferred rendering!)

+Uber Shader
+	everything shader related is all in one shader program (fragmentShader01.glsl and vertexShader01.glsl)

+LOD/Level of Detail
+	Swap the model to a lower resolution version on the fly to reduce load on GPU when high poly object is far away

 Controls:

 	WASD
 		Move

 	Space
 		Jump

 	Left Click
 		Shoot